 Norovirus is the leading cause of epidemic and sporadic cases of acute gastroenteritis worldwide.

-An outbreak is a major threat to the smooth running and capacity of hospitals every winter.
+An outbreak is a major threat to the smooth running and capacity of schools, hospitals, and offices every winter.

 Highly contagious… and in the air!

 A study published in the Journal of Clinical Infectious Disease examined air samples taken from various locations around eight hospitals that had been affected by gastroenteritis outbreaks.

 Airborne transmission of Norovirus has now been conclusively established